 A BATTERY GONE BUST

 We know winter is hard on car batteries, but summer can mean trouble too.
-“Heat speeds up the evaporation of the chemicals inside your battery,” says Ryan Lemont, fleet operations manager at AMA.
+“Heat speeds up the evaporation of the chemicals inside your battery,” says Ryan Lemont, AMA’s driver education manager.
 And evaporation can corrode the battery’s metal terminals and connections, which leads to degraded performance.
 Simple driving can also have a negative impact: Short trips don’t give the battery enough time to recharge.
 Problems like these are exacerbated if your battery is at or nearing the end of its typical three- to five-year lifespan.
 Think your battery is on its last legs?
 Visit ama.ab.ca/CAABatteryService to learn how AMA can test or replace it.

 MORE TO READ